TeeDan205/SQL-KMS-file_Documentation/README.md

 ### 💡 Strategic Recommendations and Conclusion

   1. The Top Regions should continue to nurture these markets with excellent service, product availability and targeted promotions to maintain and grow market share.
-Conduct market reseach to understand the unique challenges and opportunities of the bottom 3 regions.
+Conduct market research to understand the unique challenges and opportunities of the bottom 3 regions.

-  2. Technology products generated more revenue than other product category indicated strong market demand for electronics.
+  2. Leverage on Top Products.
+Since Technology products generated more revenue than other product category indicated strong market demand for electronics, consider deeper analysis on what drives their reviews to replicate success in other categories.

+  3. Understand the reason for returning some orders and tackle it immediately.

+  4. Optimize shipping cost by 15% to improve regional sales distribution.

+  5. For high priority orders, use faster shipping mode (Express air) and for low priority orders, use cheaper shipping mode (Delivery truck)

 ## 🗝️ Key Performance Indicator (KPIs)